Oven roasted cauliflower & green bean salad

 1 rounded tbs light tahini

-2 tbs lemon juice and about 125ml cold water OR 150ml home made kefir (the lemon juice or kefir provides a lovely acidity to the sauce)
+2 tbs lemon juice and about 125ml cold water OR 150ml home made kefir (lemon juice OR kefir gives the sauce acidity and balance)

 1-2 cloves garlic, crushed